2001 Indian Parliament attack: Attack

-Casualties

-Constable Kamlesh Kumari of the Central Reserve Police Force was the first to spot the terrorists and was shot by them as she raised the alarm.
+Constable Kamlesh Kumari of the Central Reserve Police Force was the first to spot the militants and was shot by them as she raised the alarm.
 She died on the spot.
 One gunman's suicide vest exploded when he was shot dead; the other four gunmen were also killed.
 The ministers and MPs escaped unhurt.
-The total number killed was 9 and at least 17 other people were injured in the attack.
+The total number of people killed by the attackers was 9 and at least 17 other people were injured in the attack.

 Perpetrators

-Delhi Police stated that five terrorists carried out the attack and the names given by them were: Hamza, Haider alias Tufail, Rana, Ranvijay and Mohammed - who were members of Jaish-e-Mohammed - were killed.
+Delhi Police stated that five terrorists carried out the attack and the names given by them were: Hamza, Haider alias Tufail, Rana, Raja and Mohammed – who were members of Jaish-e-Mohammed and were killed.

+One of the terrorist killed had earlier also taken part in the hijacking of Indian Airlines Flight 814.